nowitsabby/dark-rpg-nextjs/assets/srd/combat/structured_time.md

 ### Step 4: Combatants Take Turns

 Starting with the character at the top of the Initiative order, each character takes a turn\.
-The character currently taking his turn is known as the active character, and can perform one or more actions\.
-Once his actions have been resolved, his turn ends and any lingering effects that specify a duration of “until the end of the player's turn” now end\.
-The next character in the Initiative order then becomes the active character and takes his turn, and so forth\.
+The character currently taking her turn is known as the active character, and can perform one or more actions\.
+Once her actions have been resolved, her turn ends and any lingering effects that specify a duration of “until the end of the player's turn” now end\.
+The next character in the Initiative order then becomes the active character and takes her turn, and so forth\.

 ### Step 5: Round Ends